Arthritis in the Foot Treatment at Foot Foundation

 Strapping or bracing – stabilise and support painful joints

-Pain management strategies – load modification, pacing, and activity changes
+Pain management strategies – load modification, pacing, activity changes

-Referral for medical or surgical care – for corticosteroid injections, disease-modifying drugs in rheumatoid or psoriatic arthritis, or surgery such as fusion or joint replacement in severe cases
+Referral for medical or surgical care – for corticosteroid injections, disease-modifying drugs (RA/psoriatic arthritis), or surgery (fusion, joint replacement) in severe cases

 Symptoms